olivierXV/comprog/README.md

   To **Cleo**, thank you for giving me new ideas and for helping me with code, I also enjoyed our discord vcs and talks during programming, I will miss you lots.

+  To **Angelo**, thank you for letting us use your laptop during research, di mo na need mangopya o manghingi, eto na lahat HAHAHAHA.

   To **Mr. Roderick F. Ferros**, thank you for taking time to teach us valuable knowledge, whether in life, programming, and our futures.
 Thank you for being our guide and second parent for these past 2 years.